 Participants in the Professional Diploma in International Medicine and Public Health will attain the competency objectives through the following educational components.

 Each INMED Professional Diploma in International Medicine & Public Health participant must successfully complete the INMED Professional Certificate Course in International Medicine & Public Health.
-This course combines active on-line learning with in-class skill development, and concludes with comprehensive final examinations.
+Please view the Academic Calendar.

 When applying to the INMED Professional Diploma in International Medicine & Public Health, please indicate in which course you will to participate.